ivansilvestre/react-weather-app/README.md

-A simple Weather App with React.
+Simple Weather App with React.
 In the project directory, you can run:

 ### 'npm install'